skuzzymiglet/feef/README.md

 feef prints and queries rss/atom/json feeds.
 It's very composable with other tools (through stdout)

+feef is currently pre-alpha and constantly evolving.

 # installation

 `go get -u -v git.sr.ht/~skuzzymiglet/feef`

-Put URLs you want to read in `.config/feef/urls` or wherever you put your configs.
-Alternatively, specify one with the `-u` flag.
+Put file with the URLs you want to read, one per line, in `.config/feef/urls` or wherever you put your configs.
+Alternatively, specify a URLs file with the `-u` flag.

+# usage

-`feef` - prints GUID of every item of the feeds in urls `feef "*" "*git*"` - prints every item whose title/url matches the glob
++ `feef` - prints GUID of every item in every feed in your URLs file
++ `feef "*" "*git*"` - prints every item whose title/url matches the glob

 # integration